raku2412/java-oop-learning-resources/README.md

 ---

+## ✅ Solution

+- The method `performAction` has been made abstract in [`SmartHomeDevice.java`](src/model/SmartHomeDevice.java), and the class itself was updated to be abstract.
+- The subclasses [`SmartBulb.java`](src/model/SmartBulb.java) and [`SmartSpeaker.java`](src/model/SmartSpeaker.java) implement the method, each handling their respective action logic and throwing [`UnsupportedActionException`](src/model/UnsupportedActionException.java) when needed.
+- The main app [`PolymorphSmartHomeApp.java`](src/model/PolymorphSmartHomeApp.java) uses polymorphic device references to call `getDefaultActionByCategory` and test `performAction`.
+It checks device types using `instanceof`, performs safe casts, and handles unsupported actions gracefully using try-catch blocks.

+---

 ## 📝 Aufgabenstellung (Deutsch)

 In dieser Aufgabe sollst du eine polymorphe Struktur vervollständigen, indem du eine bestehende Methode in der Basisklasse als abstrakte Methode deklarierst und in den jeweiligen Unterklassen implementierst.